Moving from ScholarPack to Arbor - Glossary of key terminology

 • Detentions

 • Behaviour notes - like Referrals in ScholarPack.
-You can't report on these, they're just for making notes about student behaviour.

-In Arbor, you can set up 'automatic behaviour workflows' to record incidents and follow-up with them with detentions, exclusions or communications with guardians: Behaviour Workflows and Escalation
+You can set up 'automatic behaviour workflows' to record incidents and follow-up with them with detentions, exclusions or communications with guardians: Behaviour Workflows and Escalation

 Recording behaviour